 Clinical Skills

 DFT trainees focussed on development of general dental skills.
-Trainer skillset and demographics of patient base appeared to influence skill development that could result in missed clinical opportunities.
+Supervisor skillset and demographics of patient base appeared to influence skill development that could result in missed clinical opportunities.

 “… the practice I work is in an area that's quite high need so… I've done